alvarosantamariagomez/sari/www/about.md

 The uncertainty of the estimated state parameters at the affected epochs will be set to *NA* in the downloaded file.
 If you encounter this problem, you can use the slower EKF implementation.

 At this moment, I have not found the way to select the output directory on the client's side, where the user downloads the processed series, from the online server side in order to avoid the repetitive, and sometimes annoying, download prompt.
 This is related to server/client standard secure browsing, so not entirely my fault.
 At least, some web browsers provide extensions to automatically download to a specific directory given the file extension or to avoid the unnecessary *(1)*, *(2)*, ... added to the file name if downloaded several times.

+Special considerations only for Windows users:

+On high-resolution screens, the plot width attribute that requested by the client changes by just a few pixels at times when the user is clicking and selecting an area on a plot.
+The change of the plot width is barely perceptible, but Shiny reacts to these requests and updates the plot, which is unexpected and quite annoying.
+This happens for both local (from RStudio) and remote (from shinyapps) connections.
+To avoid this, the width of all the plots in SARI are hold fixed to the first plot width attribute requested by the client when connecting to the server.
+The limitation of this patch is that the plots width will not change if the user changes the pixel ratio or the browser scaling during a SARI session.
+If that happens, it is recommended to open a new session on the server.
+Contact the [<a href="#author" target="_self">author</a>](#author) if you have any problem with the plot width or the plots updating themselves with no reason.

+When running SARI locally from RStudio on a Windows machine (true for Windows 10 at least), the series error bars may not be plotted.
+They are still being considered in the analysis (if `use error bars` is activated), but most likely, the user will not see them on the plots.
+Please be nice and let's empathize with our Windows colleagues till RStudio fixes this.

 -----------------